Charlie Cutler Healing & Wellness Program

 "Integrative Oncology is about supporting the body's innate capacity to heal through the use of complementary therapies which incorporate healing practices designed to support the whole patient, both mind and body," says Dr. Andrew Nish, Medical Director, John Stoddard Cancer Center.
 "It is about helping patients find peace with their diagnosis, about removing stress from their life, and about helping patients live their best life as they journey through cancer."

-To help provide this additional support for patients and families, the team at John Stoddard Cancer Center is proud to offer healing therapies for patients on the Powell 3 inpatient unit courtesy of the Charlie Cutler Healing and Wellness Endowment.
+To help provide this additional support for patients and families, the team at John Stoddard Cancer Center is proud to offer healing therapies for patients through the Charlie Cutler Healing and Wellness Program.

-Charlie Cutler was an exceptional young man and a friend to many.
+Charlie Cutler was an inspiration to all and a friend to many.
 After a three-year battle with non-Hodgkin's lymphoma, Charlie passed away at the far too young age of 26.
 Despite the challenges he faced during his cancer journey, he will long be remembered for the dignity, courage, optimism, and incredible zest for life he exhibited during his illness.

 In addition to making a gift below, you can also support the program by purchasing items from the Charlie Gear Shop!
-One-hundred percent of the proceeds from these fun and inspirational items will go to support the Healing and Wellness Programs at Stoddard.
+One-hundred percent of the proceeds from these fun and inspirational items will go to support the Charlie Cutler Healing & Wellness Program at Stoddard.

-As the Charlie Cutler Healing and Wellness Endowment continues to grow, so will the services we offer.
-We're already seeing great momentum taking place on Powell 3, by what is currently available to our patients, families, and caregivers:
+As funding for the Charlie Cutler Healing and Wellness Program continues to grow, so will the services we offer.
+We're already seeing great momentum taking place on Powell 3, our inpatient Oncology Unit, by what is currently available to our patients, families, and caregivers:

 - Volunteer Comfort Ambassadors take a comfort cart and a comfort menu to patient rooms multiple times a week.
 The menu includes items such as warm blankets, nail care kit, lip balm, magazines, books, etc.